Victor Cullen School Power House

 The Victor Cullen School Power House is a historic power house building located at Sabillasville, Frederick County, Maryland.
-It is a 2 1/2-story, Renaissance Revival stone structure, with a hip roof and a fully exposed basement.
+It is a 2 1/2-story, Renaissance Revival stone erection, with a hip roof and a fully exposed basement.
 The building was built originally as part of the Maryland Tuberculosis Sanitorium, the first state sponsored institution of its type in Maryland.
 It was designed by architects Wyatt & Nolting.

 The Victor Cullen School Power House was listed on the National Register of Historic Places in 1987.